Problems may be: :

 Brain Injury Association of America http://www.biausa.org

-The Brain Injury Association of Canada http://biac-aclc.ca
+Brain Injury Advocates http://biac-aclc.ca

 Canadian Association of Emergency Physicians http://www.caep.ca

 Facial fractures.
 Cleveland Clinic website.
 Available at: http://my.clevelandclinic.org/services/head-neck/treatments-services/facial-fractures.
 Updated November 12, 2015.
 Accessed December 5, 2019.

 Maxillofacial injuries.
 Patient UK website.
 Available at: http://patient.info/doctor/maxillofacial-injuries.
 Updated December 19, 2014.
 Accessed December 5, 2019.

 Skull fracture—emergency management.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T902792/Skull-fracture-emergency-management .
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/management/skull-fracture-emergency-management .
 Accessed December 5, 2019.